Top walks in the Lake District“You have a little gem here”

-With so many breathtaking destinations, it's tough choosing which to tackle during a short holiday at the Howbeck Hotel.
+With so many breathtaking destinations, it's tough choosing which to tackle during a short holiday at the Howbeck Guest House.
 To help get you started, we've hand-picked a broad selection of Lake District walks, all within easy driving distance of the town of Windermere, offering options for both the casual walker looking for an easy, relaxed stroll through to tougher challenges for keen hill walkers seeking some rigorous exercise.

 Easy; 0.75 miles; less than 1 hour